What truck chassis is better for your fleet? It depends on several factors.

 Both the cab-forward and cutaway configurations offer advantages, but the cab-forward design is the best option in terms of visibility.

 "The cab-forward eliminates front-end overhang, increasing visibility and front clearance," said Kim Hearn, vice president, Vehicle Services at PHH Arval.

 Bill Byron, senior truck specialist, Donlen Corp., agreed.
 "Because the driver is actually sitting over the engine compartment closer to the oversized windshield, a cab-forward chassis allows for increased driver visibility," he said.
 "A cutaway has a standard-sized windshield, similar to a regular cab [pickup] chassis, and the driver sits further back from the windshield or behind the engine compartment.
 The upside here is that the cutaway would be less susceptible to rock chips in a rural-type operation."

 2. Delivery Location and Route Type Advantage: Mixed

 Are deliveries mostly made in city or rural locations?
 "A cab-forward chassis performs best in city delivery applications due to the tighter turning radius of the cab," advised Byron of Donlen.
 "If the bulk of a company's customers are located in rural areas where a tighter turning radius would be less important, the cutaway would be a good option."

 Also, the cutaway tends to work better in long-distance delivery routes, which require significant amounts of highway driving, because it offers higher top-end speeds and a smoother, more comfortable ride.

-What is the maximum number of employees - including the driver - the vehicle will need to carry at any given time?
-Cutaway van chassis are limited to a two-person seating capacity, including the driver.
+What is the maximum number of employees, including the driver, the vehicle will need to carry at any given time?
+A cutaway van chassis is limited to a two-person seating capacity, including the driver.

 Cab-forwards offer two cab configurations: regular cab (three-person capacity) and crew cab (seating up to six).
 If deliveries require more than two people, the cab-forward is the better fit.